 How to edit or delete a recurring bill?

 You can edit or delete bill when you are surfing the list of your upcoming and paid bills.
 Tap the bill and hit on the orange badge under the bill's name to edit it or hit the "Delete bill" button for deletion.

 Tap All bills & subscriptions to see the list of all active and inactive bills.
 Swipe left on the bill you would like to edit or delete.

 You can’t edit the bill name as this is basically the same as creating a new one.
 However, if you modify the merchant's name on the bill transaction and choose “Apply to all”, the bill will be also updated.

-If you ever want to resume planning for your inactive bill, go to “Options” and choose “Mark as active”.
+If you ever want to resume planning for your inactive bill, hit the ••• button and choose “Mark as active”.